 A company contract is a legal agreement that acknowledges and supervises the duties and rights of both parties involved.
 This form of contract is enforceable because it meets the requirements and approval of the law.
-There are different forms of contract such as moving, cleaning, gym, production, company car, and limited company contract.
+There are different forms of contracts such as moving, cleaning, gym, production, company car, and limited company contract.

-Elements of a good and convincing contract includes offer, acceptance, intention to create legal relations, consideration, and legality of both form and content.
+Elements of a good and convincing contract include an offer, acceptance, intention to create legal relations, consideration, and legality of both form and content.
 Company contracts are considered as legal documents, that's why you should construct and present them in a formal and logical manner.

-A sample contract wont be made legal if there is no name of parties involved.
+A sample contract won't be made legal if there is no name of parties involved.
 In gathering their names, make sure that they are all legal and correctly spelled.
-By doing this, you will be able to know who is responsible for performing the legal obligations stated in the contract and who you have legal right against if things go wrong.
+By doing this, you will be able to know who is responsible for performing the legal obligations and who you have a legal right against if things go wrong.

 Most contracts, especially those who are effective for a long period of time, has a termination clause stated.
-This termination clause has been approved by both parties, and will take effect if there is a breach of contract that is going to happen while the contract is still effective.
+This termination clause has been approved by both parties and will take effect if there is a breach of contract that is going to happen while the contract is still effective.
 This clause lets all parties know how they can legally escape the contract without being held accountable.

-You probably know that all contracts regardless of its type or form should be kept confidential all the time.
+You probably know that all contracts regardless of their type or form should be kept confidential all the time.
 If not, then confidentiality important that you know it now.
 Include in your agreement a mutual promise that both parties will strictly keep all the business information with confidentiality.